1danilo/exercises/pixabay-api/README.md

 <h1>Pixabay API</h1>

 The exercise involved a lot of fundamentals such as classes, props, state, setState and map.
+It uses Semantic UI as basic style.

-It also uses Axios in order to fetch data from the API.
+Axios is being used in order to fetch data from the API.